jnccd/graph-draw-project/README.md

 ![OwO thewes missing some something D:](Documentation-Resources/options_dis.png "Hey, im a popup :P")

-The legend also shows changes in the options.
+The legend also immediately shows changes in the options.

 #### Pane 4